 it’s strange to think about how old social media are, frankocean.tumblr.com was founded in 2010 (right before My Beautiful Dark Twisted Fantasy came out).
 Tumblr played a huge role in snowballing the hype for Odd Future and its members.

-Ocean’s Tumblr stood out from other artist’s social media profiles as a quiet island.
+Ocean’s Tumblr stood out from other artist’s social media profiles as an island of quietness.
 It was the antithesis of everything going on in mainstream show business, instead of being everywhere Ocean chose to disappear and speak almost only via his online moodboard.
 Something has changed in November 2018 when he opened his Instagram account @blonded to the public.

-Making his Instagram profile public acts here almost as an physical act.
+Making his Instagram profile public felt almost as an physical act.
 I imagine 1 000 000 fans sitting in front of door, waiting until they open, or rather dissappear completely.
-Ocean’s rare media presence turned into and effect that when he finally appear somewhere, its must be really him.
+When Ocean finally appeared somewhere, it felt it must be really him.
 I consider this to be the factor why a simple touch on a screen of social media feels so real and non-digital for us, the fans.

 @blonded, 25th November 2018